Below are the correct answers. In some cases, there are multiple correct answers. Give yourself four points for every correct answer.

 Do you enjoy gardening and raising flowers, fruits, or vegetables in your front or back yards?

-- Yes.
+No. Good answer.
+Sorry.
 Unless you have a six foot fence around your cultivars, there’s really no mixing a beloved garden with a beloved husky.
 Huskies have an instinct to dig.
 They are great dogs for people who look out on their backyards and say, “You know, what we really need back here are some craters.”

 When your husky kills a baby bird, the appropriate response is to: